StackVista/stackstate-docs/develop/reference/stml/using_stml.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # Using STML

 ## Overview

-With StackState Markup Language \(STML\), you can create pretty formatted documents of StackState data.
+With Rancher Observability Markup Language \(STML\), you can create pretty formatted documents of Rancher Observability data.
 STML is a [markdown based language](https://en.wikipedia.org/wiki/Markdown) with extensions in the form of [HTML](https://en.wikipedia.org/wiki/HTML)-like tags.

 ## Rich text formatting using Markdown